Chaos in the vicinity of a singularity in the Three-Body Problem: The equilateral triangle experiment in the zero angular momentum limit: Results

-In the bottom panels of Figure~\ref{fig:Histogrtams_NS_cut}, the histograms show the distributions of binary orbital eccentricities, ejected particle velocities and inverse binding energies, respectively, and compare them with our theoretical expectation (see the equations in Section~\ref{sec:4}).
-Our results produce an excess of eccentric binaries relative to a thermal distribution (Equation~\ref{eq:ebin-thermal}), but agree overall quite well with the zero angular momentum distribution (Equation~\ref{eq:ebin-planar}).
-Relative to the theoretical expectation for the ejection velocities (Equation~\ref{eq:3}), we obtain an excess of high-velocity escapers and a lack of low-velocity escapers.
+In the bottom panels of Figure~\ref{fig:Fig7}, the histograms show the distributions of binary orbital eccentricities, ejected particle velocities and inverse binding energies, respectively.
+We compare them with our theoretical expectations (see the equations in Section~\ref{sec:4}) \cite{Valtonen}. \RES{The panels only show the ergodic subset, because we do not expect the regular subset to follow the outcome distributions expected from the ergodic theory.
+We see an excess of eccentric binaries relative to a thermal distribution (Equation~\ref{eq:ebin-thermal}), but the agreement is overall good with the zero angular momentum distribution (Equation~\ref{eq:ebin-planar}).
+Relative to the theoretical expectation for the ejection velocities (Equation~\ref{eq:3}), we obtain an excess of high-velocity escapers and a lack of low-velocity escapers.}